Woods Hole spritsail boat: Technological changes

-Enduring Cultural Significance
+Enduring cultural significance

 On the cusp of the 20th century, in coastal New England, a small "spritsail" sailboat from Woods Hole, Massachusetts achieved regional acclaim and local prestige, involving leading boat-builders and yacht designers, including Wilton Crosby and Nathanael Herreshoff, in its design and construction.
 Later, the boat attracted the attention of the naval architect L. Francis Herreshoff, the boat restorers John Gardner and Bob Baker, the maritime historians Howard Chapelle and Maynard Bray, and even the renowned oceanographer Alfred C. Redfield.

-The maritime reporter and historian John Leather, who classified the early Woods Hole spritsail boats as a type of small fishing smack, noted further that the Woods Hole spritsail had “…a pedigree as long as any of the larger traditional types.”Concerning the local carpenter E.E.
+The maritime reporter and historian John Leather, who classified the early Woods Hole spritsail boats as a type of small fishing smack, noted further that the Woods Hole spritsail had “…a pedigree as long as any of the larger traditional types.”
+Concerning the local carpenter E.E.
 Swift’s build of the Woods Hole spritsail boat Susie, the nautical draftsman Dave Dillion once commented: “…I am prejudiced as the devil; I think this is an absolutely beautiful boat…”

 In his 1968 topical article in The Skipper about the Woods Hole spritsail boat, H.V.R Palmer observed that "The little spritsail boats have left Woods Hole now."
 Even with the disappearance of the spritsail boat in Woods Hole, its legacy remains culturally important today, both to the local community and to the larger field of wooden boat builders and enthusiasts.
 The Woods Hole Historical Museum has adopted the spritsail boat as its physical symbol, naming more than 30 years ago its professional journal "The Spritsail," displaying E.E.
 Swift's Spy in its maritime exhibit space in Woods Hole, and featuring spritsail racing in its turn-of-the-20th-century diorama.
 The Woods Hole Public Library has on display some of Franklin Gifford's (the owner of Ace of Clubs) oil paintings, including one of the start of a spritsail boat race in 1900.

 Five examples of the boat, spanning the years 1860 to 1997 are held in the small boat collection of the Mystic Seaport Museum, and line drawings have been made of the important original boats.
 At least three half models of spritsail boat designs are in the collection of the Herreshoff Marine Museum in Bristol, Rhode Island, although boats were built from only two of these.
 Replicas continue to be built, including boats constructed in 1972, 1983, 1997, and 2000, and two of these are in the active recreational liveries of maritime museums.